Position: LLM Watermarking Should Align Stakeholders' Incentives for Practical Adoption: In-context Watermarking

 \subsection{Incentive Model}

-The incentive model (Figure~\ref{fig:icw_watermarking_threat_model}) of ICW differs sharply from the model and LLM text watermarkings.
-For ICW, the watermark is inserted not by the LLM provider or the end user to protect their interests but by a trusted third party, such as conference organizers and educators, whose goal is to identify dishonest use of LLMs.
-The only requirement for the LLM provider is to improve the model’s instruction-following capabilities to reliably execute embedded watermarking instructions.
-This aligns incentives across stakeholders: organizers benefit from higher-quality, human-authored reviews, instructors uphold academic integrity, and normal users remain unaffected; only dishonest behavior is flagged.
+The incentive model (Figure~\ref{fig:icw_watermarking_threat_model}) of ICWs differs sharply from that of model and LLM text watermarking.
+For ICWs, the watermark is inserted not by the LLM provider or the end user to protect their interests but by a trusted third party, such as conference organizers and educators, whose goal is to identify dishonest LLM use.
+The LLM provider’s only requirement is to support reliable instruction following so that embedded watermarking instructions are executed reliably.
+This aligns incentives across stakeholders: organizers obtain higher-quality, human-authored reviews, instructors uphold academic integrity, normal users are unaffected; only dishonest behavior is flagged.

-ICW aligns the incentives of different parties, thereby avoiding the usual deployment barriers. \ding{172} Because trusted parties embed the watermark in the prompt, LLM providers face no competitive risk and need not fear user loss. \ding{173} Governance of the detection tool is straightforward: trusted third parties alone hold the keys and detectors, eliminating conflicts of interest. \ding{174} The required level of robustness could be adjusted according to the needs of the trusted parties.
-For example, if a teacher believes that a student’s substantial modifications to a watermarked text, enough to remove the watermark, demonstrate meaningful engagement rather than misconduct, the teacher might choose to use a less robust watermarking strategy. \ding{175} Attribution is unambiguous: a detected mark directly links the LLM-generated text to a specific reviewer or student, enabling reliable enforcement of policy.
+ICW aligns the incentives of different parties, thereby avoiding the usual deployment barriers. \ding{172} Because trusted parties embed the watermark in the prompt, LLM providers face no competitive risk and need not fear user loss. \ding{173} Governance of the detection tool is straightforward: trusted third parties alone hold the keys and detectors, eliminating conflicts of interest. \ding{174} attribution is unambiguous: a detected mark directly links the LLM-generated text to a specific reviewer or student, enabling reliable enforcement of policy.